England Ireland Find Havens

 How to get in?

-Initial fix location The initial fix is set on the 10 metre contour a ¼ of a mile southeast of the head of Sandown Pier.
-From here steer into towards the pier on a course of about 265° T towards Sandown Pier.
-At night 2 vertical fixed reds are exhibited from the head of pier 2F.R(vert)7m2M.
+Initial fix location The initial fix is set on the 10 metre contour, a ¼ of a mile southeast of the head of Sandown Pier.
+At night, two vertical fixed reds are exhibited from the head of pier 2F.R(vert)7m2M.
+From here, steer towards the pier on a course of about 265° T towards Sandown Pier.

 Depths should gradually shoal from 10 metres in towards the beach.
 Break off at a comfortable depth to find an anchorage.
 A LAT depth of 1.8 metres will be found alongside the head of the pier.

 Haven location Vessels may anchor according to draft anywhere in Sandown Bay.
-Local advice suggests it is best to stay well clear of the pier to avoid any legacy objects that may surrounding it.
-Likewise the section to the northeast of the pier is best avoided as it was in the past a mooring ground for fishing craft and is most likely foul.
-A favourite spot for boatmen is about 600 metres south by southwest of the pier head in about 4 metres.
-This provides good sand holding and weak tidal streams.
+Local advice suggests it is best to stay well clear of the pier to avoid any legacy objects that may surround it.
+Likewise, the section to the northeast of the pier is best avoided as it was, in the past, a mooring ground for fishing craft and is most likely foul.

 Please note

-Any further in and the noise from the beach during the day, or the early morning sound of crows feeding at dawn on the resort detritus, or the tractor raking the sand from about 5:30 AM, may not be conducive to a good rest.
+Any further in and the noise from the beach during the day, the early morning sound of crows feeding at dawn on the resort detritus, or the tractor raking the sand from about 5:30 AM, may not be conducive to a good rest.

 Land by tender on the beach.